stilvoid/nosef/README.md

 Templates are used by calling `response.template` from within a handler.
 Variables passed to `response.template` should be stored in an object and can be retrieved in the template using some very simple notation:

+Property names of the object passed in should not contains spaces.

+### Variables

 If you have a content object that looks like this:

     var content = {